OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_intro/screencast/slides.md

 - Models can "cheat" by predicting majority outcome

-- Accurracy would be 98 % but model did not learn anything
+- Accuracy would be 98 % but model did not learn anything

 - Will need other scores to discover such problems

 ---

-layout: center
+## layout: center
----

 # The Confusion Matrix

 <div class="grid grid-cols-2 gap-4">
 <div>